-Patrick Kroupa, an early pioneer in the movement to medicalize ibogaine for opioid addiction with Howard Lotsoff (right), the man who discovered as a young drug addict in 1962 NYC, that a “drug” from Africa called “ibogaine” had ended his addiction to heroin in just one trip.
-Lotsoff made it his lifelong mission to spread the word about ibogaine’s effects on opioid addiction and decriminalize and medicalize ibogaine.
+Patrick Kroupa, an early pioneer in the movement to medicalize ibogaine for opioid addiction with Howard Lotsof (right), the man who discovered as a young addict in 1962 NYC, that a “drug” from Africa called “ibogaine” had ended his addiction to heroin in just one trip.
+Lotsof made it his lifelong mission to spread the word about ibogaine’s effects on opioid addiction and decriminalize and medicalize ibogaine.
 They are standing in front of a painting by visionary artist Alex Grey another pioneer in the psychedelic renaissance.

 Lakshmi Narayan Hi, Patrick, the thing I’m most interested in is, how you yourself quit your addiction to heroin.
 How did you encounter Ibogaine?
 Can you tell me what happened?
 Both in terms of external and internal, if possible, to whatever degree you feel willing.

 Patrick Kroupa Sure.
 I had one of those toxic childhoods which is so popular.
 And I also had a lot of strange interests at the time because my father was, and still is, a physicist, and I had access to computers and an Apple II back in the late 1970s, when very few people had any idea what any of this was.
 So I was involved in the hacker underground when I was growing up.
 My parents got divorced, I ended up growing up as a white boy in Spanish Harlem during the 1980s, early 80s, when it was considerably different than what’s there now.
 Now, everything is beautiful and gentrified, and all traces of the past have mostly disappeared.

 I grew up in a neighborhood where I was completely surrounded by drugs, five drug dealers on every block sitting on the stoop.
 And you know, you grow up and you see this around you and you’re familiar with it.